solankirishav21/snake-game/README.md

 # snake-game
-A game which is familiar to every kids to late 90 and eary 2000
+A game which is familiar to every kids of late 90 and early 2000